 While it is possible for a student to take both CHEM 115 and BIOL 120, it is not encouraged -- both classes have a 3-hour lab each week.
 This gives you less flexibility in your schedule as you are adjusting to college life.
 Because some science courses are sequenced or are taught only in the fall, you'll want to take this in consideration when choosing a single lab course.
 For example, of the two listed here, CHEM 115 is a better choice because it is offered only in the fall, but you can take BIOL 120 either semester.

-7. Where can I find more information about requirements for the Pre-Med or Allied Health programs?
+7. Where can I find more information about requirements for the Health Professions or Allied Health programs?

-We have a Pre-Med and Allied Health Advising website.
-There will be an advising session for students interested in pre-health during Opening Days, where you will make contact with the pre-health advisors.
+We have a Health Professions and Allied Health Advising website.
+There will be an advising session for students interested in pre-health during Opening Days, where you will make contact with the Health Professions advisors.
 As you will learn, health programs don't specify what your undergraduate major should be; they only specify certain courses you should take.
 A pre-medical track requires many biology and chemistry courses so pre-medical students often major in those subjects.
 Students interested in Allied health often major in exercise science because of course requirements for allied health programs.

 8. I plan on following the pre-med program, but I want to major in a field other than biology or chemistry.
 Is this possible?